 - 1 tablespoon water

-For the glaze
+For the apple glaze

-- ½ cup powdered sugar
+- ½ cup powdered sugar, sifted, or more as needed

 Instructions

 - Prepare the dough: Heat the milk until it’s warm to the touch, about 100 °F to 110 °F as read on a digital thermometer.
-Stir in 1 teaspoon of the sugar, then sprinkle the yeast over the milk and set aside to proof for about 5 minutes or until bubbles form on the surface of the milk.
+Stir in the sugar, then sprinkle the yeast over the milk and set aside to proof for about 5 minutes or until bubbles form on the surface of the milk.

 - Pour the milk into the bowl of a stand mixer fitted with the paddle attachment.
 Add the egg, honey, and vanilla, then mix on low speed for about 30 seconds.
 Add the flour and the salt and mix on low speed until a sticky dough forms.
 Add the butter, 1 tablespoon at a time, and mix in thoroughly before adding in another tablespoon.

-- Switch to the dough hook and knead the dough on medium speed until a smooth and slightly sticky dough forms, about 5 to 10 minutes.
+- When all the butter is incorporated, switch to the dough hook and knead the dough on medium speed until a smooth and slightly sticky dough forms, about 5 to 10 minutes.
 Add more flour in 1 tablespoon increments as needed to make the dough the right consistency.
+Gather the dough into a ball, stretching it so the top of the ball is smooth.

-- Gather the dough into a ball, stretching it so the top of the ball is smooth.
-Spray a large bowl with canola oil spray and place the dough ball in smooth side down to wipe it with oil.
+- Spray a 2-quart dough rising bucket or a large bowl with canola oil spray and place the dough ball in smooth side down to wipe it with oil.
 Turn the dough with the gathered rough part of the dough down and the smooth surface of the ball facing up.
-Cover the bowl with a kitchen towel or plastic wrap and let rise in a warm place for about 1 hour, or until the dough has doubled in size.
-The inside of a cool oven with the light on works well.
+Cover with the lid or plastic wrap and let it rise in a warm place for about 1 hour, or until the dough has doubled in size.
+The inside of an unheated oven with the light on works well.

-- Dust a clean surface with flour and roll the chilled dough out to a rectangle roughly 10- x 14-inches, about ¼-inch thick, with a long side facing you (landscape orientation).
-Using a large offset spatula, spread the cooled apples over the surface of the dough, leaving a 1-inch strip bare along the long side away from you.
+- Dust a clean surface with flour and roll the dough out to a rectangle roughly 10- x 14-inches, about ¼-inch thick, with a long side facing you (landscape orientation).

-- Once the dough has rested (it won’t have risen much, just a tiny bit), brush with the egg wash again.
+- Whisk together the beaten egg with the water to make an egg wash.
+Once the dough has rested (it won’t have risen much, just a tiny bit), brush the egg wash onto the top of the dough with a pastry brush.

-- Bake the babka: While the babka loaf is resting, preheat the oven to 350 °F. Place the loaf pan on a quarter sheet baking pan and bake for 45 minutes.
+- Place the loaf pan on a quarter sheet baking pan (to catch any drips) and bake for 45 minutes.
 Cover the top with foil after about 30 minutes if it's getting too dark.

 - Reduce the oven temperature to 325 °F and continue to bake until the top of the babka is deep brown, about 15 minutes more, and the loaf sounds hollow when tapped on the top.
 The babka will be fully baked when the center reads at least 190 °F.